top of page

 Sister Clara taught school, and on weekends, joined other teaching Sisters to relieve the nursing Sisters at St. Mary’s Hospital.
 She resided at St. Joseph’s Academy in its original location by the Placita and later at the larger institution on 15th Street.
 In the building, nuns instructed students in a wide range of basic subjects with extra courses in art, music, and needlework.
 Sister Clara taught Spanish, drawing and painting, and gave instruction on the piano, harp, guitar, and violin.

 Besides the formal lessons she gave in drawing and painting, Sister Clara taught art throughout the school.
 In the primary classes, one young pupil was impressed with her Spanish accent as she would say, “Do eet these way.”
-That same pupil remembered
+That same pupil remembered Sister Clara as a very gentle, holy person who quietly went about her duties.

-According to a family tradition, when Sister Clara visited her family at Tubac, she not only taught her nieces and nephews but also gathered the Indian children of the area around her to learn prayers and precepts of the Catholic faith.
+According to a family story, when Sister Clara visited her family at Tubac, she not only taught her nieces and nephews but also gathered the Indian children of the area around her to learn prayers and precepts of the Catholic faith.

 Sister Clara was in poor health for many years, yet still tried to attend to every duty of her charge and to assist at all community exercises.
 In the last years of her life, she took care of the Academy chapel.
-She died at St. Joseph’s Academy in Tucson on September 4, 1905, in the 28th year of her religious life, at age fifty-six.
+She died at St. Joseph’s Academy in Tucson on September 4, 1905, in the 28th year of her religious life, at age 56. fifty-six.
+She is remembered as one of the first young Arizona women to enter a religious order, the Sisters of St. Joseph.

 bottom of page